Vishal5434/Panel-library-in-python/index.md

    • It follows an object-oriented approach where Python objects (widgets, plots, layouts) can be directly manipulated.

-   • This is a standalone tool that worls well with jupyter notebooks.
+   • This is a standalone tool that works well with jupyter notebooks.

 ### 2️⃣ Supports and integrates multiple Visualization libraries.
 • Panel works seamlessly with various plotting libraries as follow: